jasl/vibe_photos_v4/blueprints/phase_final/docs/02_solution_design.md

 1. **Scan & Register**
    - User points the system at one or more root folders.
    - API/CLI scans the filesystem:
-     - Creates “photo” records with basic metadata (path, filename, hashes, timestamps).
+     - Creates “photo” records with basic metadata (path, filename, content hash, perceptual hash, timestamps) following the canonical M1 hashing scheme (`xxhash64-v1` for content, `phash64-v1` for perceptual hash).
      - Schedules tasks into the processing queue.
    - Incremental behavior:
-     - Detects new or modified files based on hashes and timestamps.
+     - Detects new or modified files based on content hashes and timestamps.
      - Uses preprocessing cache metadata (versioned by model/pipeline) to determine whether to reuse or recompute results.

 2. **Thumbnail & Normalization**